wp-plugins/mangapress/readme.txt

 Tags: webcomics, online comics
 Requires at least: 2.8
 Tested up to: 2.9.1
-Stable tag: 2.6.1
+Stable tag: 2.6.2

 Manga+Press is a webcomic managment system for Wordpress.

 == Description ==

 Manga+Press is a webcomic managment system for Wordpress.
 Manga+Press uses Wordpress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

-Version 2.5 contains some new features listed here:
+= New in 2.6.2 =

+* Improved multi-language support.
+Spanish currently supported.
+POT file included for other translators to use.

+= Current Features: =

 * Automatic Options: